 The schools decision on a length, duration and type of sanction is final.

 We respectful request for parents and carers to support the school decision as we have the safety, welfare and best interest of all students as a key focus.

-Poor and unacceptable behaviour will not be tolerated.
+Poor and unacceptable behaviour will not be tolerated and managed swifty.